opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 ## Before the Flow Framework plugin

-Previously, setting up semantic search involved the steps outlined in the [semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):
+Previously, setting up semantic search involves *4 separate API* calls outlined in the [semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):

 1. Create a connector for a remote model, specifying pre- and post-processing functions.
-1. Register an embedding model using the connector ID obtained in the previous step.
+2. Register an embedding model using the connector ID obtained in the previous step.
-1. Configure an ingest pipeline to generate vector embeddings using the model ID of the registered model.
+3. Configure an ingest pipeline to generate vector embeddings using the model ID of the registered model.
-1. Create a k-NN index and add the pipeline created in the previous step.
+4. Create a k-NN index and add the pipeline created in the previous step.

-This complex setup typically required you to be familiar with the OpenSearch ML Commons APIs.
+This complex setup required you to be familiar with the OpenSearch ML Commons APIs.
 However, we are simplifying this experience through the Flow Framework plugin.
 Let's demonstrate how the plugin simplifies this process using the preceding semantic search example.

 ## With the Flow Framework plugin